Charles de Gaulle: Combat commander

 When war broke out in France in early August 1914, the 33rd Regiment, considered one of the best fighting units in France, was immediately thrown into checking the German advance at Dinant.
 However, the French Fifth Army commander, General Charles Lanrezac, remained wedded to 19th-century battle tactics, throwing his units into pointless bayonet charges against German artillery, incurring heavy losses.

 As a platoon commander, de Gaulle was involved in fierce fighting from the outset.
 He received his baptism of fire on 15 August and was among the first to be wounded, receiving a bullet in the knee at the Battle of Dinant.
-It is sometimes claimed that in hospital, he grew bitter at the tactics used, and spoke with other injured officers against the outdated methods of the French army.
+It is sometimes claimed that in hospital, he grew bitter at the tactics used, and spoke with other wounded officers against the outdated methods of the French army.
 However, there is no contemporary evidence that he understood the importance of artillery in modern warfare.
 Instead, in his writing at the time, he criticised the "overrapid" offensive, the inadequacy of French generals, and the "slowness of the English troops".

 He rejoined his regiment in October, as commander of the 7th company.
 Many of his former comrades were already dead.
 In December he became regimental adjutant.

 De Gaulle's unit gained recognition for repeatedly crawling out into no man's land to listen to the conversations of the enemy, and the information brought back was so valuable that on 18 January 1915 he received the Croix de Guerre.
 On 10 February he was promoted to captain, initially on probation.
 On 10 March 1915, at the First Battle of Champagne, de Gaulle was shot in the left hand, a wound which initially seemed trivial but became infected.
 The wound incapacitated him for four months and later forced him to wear his wedding ring on the right hand.
 In August he commanded the 10th company before returning to duty as regimental adjutant.
 On 3 September 1915 his rank of captain became permanent.
 In late October, he returned to command of 10th company.

 As a company commander at Douaumont (during the Battle of Verdun) on 2 March 1916, while leading a charge to try to break out of a position which had become surrounded, he received a bayonet wound to the left thigh after being stunned by a shell and was captured after passing out from the effects of poison gas.
 He was one of the few survivors of his battalion.
 The circumstances of his capture would later become a subject of debate as anti-Gaullists spread rumour that he had actually surrendered, a claim de Gaulle nonchalantly dismissed.